antekk318/Laser-cutter-engraver/README.md

 # Laser-cutter-engraver ⚙️

 This is a laser cutter project designed by myself.
-The idea came from the needing such tool and from not wanting to spend a load of money on prebuilt ones.
+The idea came from the need of such tool and not wanting to spend a load of money on prebuilt ones.

 ## Overview